mfil/pledgenplay/README.md

 and unit testing.
 Nevertheless, I hope to make this a (more or less) functional music player some day.
 So far, it can decode or play back a single file in the FLAC format.

+To run, [libflac](https://xiph.org/flac/) is required.
+To build the unit tests, the [Check](https://libcheck.github.io/check/) framework is required.